Spartan-71/AutoCommitt/README.md

 #### 2. Deleting a Model

-> Since models require a significant amount of memory (minimum 2GB), it is recommended to use only one model and delete the rest to free up space.

 ```bash
 autocommitt rm <model_name>
 ```
+> **Note**: Since models require a significant amount of memory (minimum 2GB), it is recommended to use only one model and delete the rest to free up space.

 ## How It Works
 It runs the `git diff --staged` command to gather all staged changes and processes them using a local LLM (default: `llama3.2:3b` provided by Ollama).
 The model analyzes the changes and generates a concise, context-aware commit message, ensuring privacy and avoiding external API dependencies.